Forecasting implied volatility surface with generative diffusion models: Simulation Study and Market Data Experiment Results

-We trained 9 VolGAN models and selected the best-performing one, based on overall MAPE, as our benchmark for comparison to avoid the instability of GAN.
-The performance metrics, detailed in Table \ref{tab:performance_metrics}, summarize the performance of our proposed diffusion model.
-A more detailed table that includes all GAN models is shown in Appendix \ref{sec:appendix_full_table}.
-Our diffusion model demonstrates strong predictive accuracy, achieving an Overall MAPE of 3.0026\%, which is lower than the benchmark's 3.7304\%.
-This indicates a consistent ability to capture the central tendency of the implied volatility surface.
-To evaluate the reliability of our uncertainty estimates, we measure the 90\% confidence interval brach (CI Breach \%) rate.
-This metric calculates the percentage of days in the test set where the ground-truth IV value fell outside the 90\% confidence interval generated by our model (i.e., below the 5th percentile or above the 95th percentile of the 100 generated samples).
-For a perfectly calibrated model, this breach rate should be around 10\%.
-Our model's CI Breach \% for both ATM and ITM points is remarkably stable and hovers very close to the theoretical 10\% target.
-This suggests that our model generates a well-calibrated representation of the true data distribution for the most liquid parts of the surface.
-While the benchmark model also produces accurate mean forecasts, its confidence intervals for ATM and ITM points show substantially higher breach rates (e.g., 44.8\% and 31.5\%, respectively), suggesting a potential miscalibration in its uncertainty estimates.
-The benchmark model produces narrower Mean CI Widths (e.g., 0.0158 for ATM 1-Day) compared to our model (0.0372).
-However, the benchmark model misses the true value inside the confidence interval more often than the desired 10\%.
-The confidence interval generated by the diffusion model is wider in most points, but it can capture the true value at the desired 90\% rate for ATM and ITM points.
+Table \ref{tab:performance_metrics} summarizes the performance of our proposed diffusion model and the benchmark.
+A more detailed table that includes the results of all ten trained GAN models is shown in Appendix \ref{sec:appendix_full_table}.
+Our diffusion model demonstrates strong predictive accuracy, achieving an overall MAPE of 3.0026\%, which is lower than the 3.8418\% from the benchmark.
+This improved forecasting performance is further supported by all the other error metrics.
+Our model achieves an overall Mean Absolute Error (MAE) of 0.7062\% and a Root Mean Square Error (RMSE) of 1.0814\%, outperforming the benchmark's MAE of 0.9120\% and RMSE of 1.3027\%.
+The Mean Squared Error (MSE) similarly shows a reduction from the benchmark's 1.6971\%$^{2}$ to 1.1693\%$^{2}$.
+This indicates a consistent ability to capture the dynamics of the vol-surface.
+To evaluate the reliability of our uncertainty estimates, we measure the 90\% CI breach rate (CI Breach \%).
+This metric calculates the percentage of days in the test set where the real vol-surface value fell outside the 90\% CI generated by our model (i.e., below the 5th percentile or above the 95th percentile of the 100 generated samples).
+For a perfectly calibrated model, this breach rate should be 10\%.
+The CI Breach \% from our model is stable for both ATM and ITM points and hovers very close to the theoretical 10\% target.
+This indicates that our model generates a well-calibrated representation of the true data distribution for the most liquid parts of the surface.
+While the benchmark model also produces accurate mean forecasts, its CIs for ATM and ITM points show substantially higher breach rates (e.g., reaching up to 26.1\% and 62.2\%, respectively), suggesting a potential miscalibration in its uncertainty estimates.
+The benchmark model produces narrower Mean CI Widths but misses the true value more often than the desired 10\%.
+The CI generated by the diffusion model is wider in most points, but it can capture the true value at the desired 90\% rate for ATM and ITM points.
+The forecasting performance of our model for OTM points is overly conservative compared to the ITM and ATM points, with the breach rate for the OTM points often below 1.1\%.
+As mentioned in Section \ref{subsec:data_preprocessing}, OTM points of the vol-surfaces are less liquid than the ITM points, since OTM calls are not as frequently traded as OTM puts, and OTM calls exhibit higher market noise.
+Furthermore, the Heston simulation study in Section \ref{subsec:heston_results} showed that the forecasting performance remains the same for both ITM and OTM regions.
+Therefore, the miscalibration of the CI for OTM points in our model is mainly driven by the nature of the market data, rather than a limitation of the model.